Artefacts & Donations

 - Victoria Works Theodolite – an artefact from the shipyard, the Theodolite has its original ruler that measures more than 10 feet and would have been used to calculate the angles on many of H&W’s ships.

-If you have material which you would like to donate to the collection, please contact us.
+If you have material which you would like to donate, please contact us.
 We always welcome the opportunity to acquire artefacts that people would like to loan or donate for free, but it is unlikely we will purchase an artefact unless we feel it can be used to enhance the Titanic story when the galleries in Titanic Belfast or SS Nomadic are being refreshed.
 At present however the galleries are up to date, and there is no gallery refreshment programme in place.

 To donate or lend an item please complete this Artefacts Enquiry Form.